Plasmodium falciparum: Cancer

 The International Agency for Research on Cancer (IARC) has classified malaria due to P. falciparum as a Group 2A carcinogen, meaning that the parasite is probably a cancer-causing agent in humans.
 Its association with a blood cell (lymphocyte) cancer called Burkitt's lymphoma is established.
 Burkitt's lymphoma was discovered by Denis Burkitt in 1958 by African children, and he later speculated that the cancer was likely due to certain infectious diseases.
+The geographic distribution of endemic Burkitt's lymphoma, concentrated in equatorial Africa and Papua New Guinea, closely mirrors regions of holoendemic P. falciparum transmission, providing early epidemiological evidence of a link between malaria and the cancer.
 In 1964, a virus, later called Epstein–Barr virus (EBV) after the discoverers, was identified from the cancer cells.
 The virus was subsequently proved to be the direct cancer agent and is now classified as Group 1 carcinogen.

 In 1989, it was realised that EBV requires other infections such as malaria to cause lymphocyte transformation.
 It was reported that the incidence of Burkitt's lymphoma decreased with effective treatment of malaria over several years.
 The actual role played by P. falciparum remained unclear for the next two-and-half decades.
 EBV had been known to induce lymphocytes to become cancerous using its viral proteins (antigens such as EBNA-1, EBNA-2, LMP1, and LMP2A).
 From 2014, it became clear that P. falciparum contributes to the development of the lymphoma.
 P. falciparum-infected erythrocytes directly bind to B lymphocytes through the CIDR1α domain of PfEMP1.
 This binding activates toll-like receptors (TLR7 and TLR10) causing continuous activation of lymphocytes to undergo proliferation and differentiation into plasma cells, thereby increasing the secretion of IgM and cytokines.
 This, in turn, activates an enzyme called activation-induced cytidine deaminase (AID), which tends to cause mutation in the DNA (by double-strand break) of EBV-infected lymphocytes.
 The damaged DNA undergoes uncontrolled replication, thus making the cell cancerous.

 Influence on the human genome

 The high mortality and morbidity caused by P. falciparum has placed great selective pressure on the human genome.
-Several genetic factors provide some resistance to Plasmodium infection, including sickle cell trait, thalassaemia traits, glucose-6-phosphate dehydrogenase deficiency, and the absence of Duffy antigens on red blood cells.
+Several genetic factors provide some resistance to Plasmodium infection, including sickle cell trait, thalassaemia traits, glucose-6-phosphate dehydrogenase deficiency, pyruvate kinase deficiency, and the absence of Duffy antigens on red blood cells.
 E. A. Beet, a doctor working in Southern Rhodesia (now Zimbabwe) had observed in 1948 that sickle-cell disease was related to a lower rate of malaria infections.
 This suggestion was reiterated by J. B. S. Haldane in 1948, who suggested that thalassaemia might provide similar protection.
 This hypothesis has since been confirmed and extended to hemoglobin E and hemoglobin C.